 22. As indicated above, the mitzvah in chutz la’aretz is not as strict because it is a “d’rabonon of a d’rabonon.”
 Hence, in chutz la’aretz one may continue eating on Shabbos, whereas in Eretz Yisroel one may not.

 23. If the Challah is 1/101 or less in the regular dough, then it is batel and may be eaten.
-If it is more than one part in 101, a possible solution is to be “matir neder” on the Challah.
-Consult a Rav for this procedure.
+If it is more than one part in 101, a possible solution is to be “matir neder” on the Challah as addressed in the link above.

 24. See Leket Haomer – end of chap.
 2. Due to the complexity of this issue, one should consult a Rav.